Differential cross-section measurements of the production of four charged leptons in association with two jets using the ATLAS detector: Appendix

 Table \ref{tab:dim6} shows 95\% confidence intervals on the Wilson coefficients of operators in a dimension-six effective field theory~\cite{Brivio:2017btx}.
 The method to constrain the Wilson coefficients is identical to that used for the dimension-eight operators in Section~\ref{sec:eft}, with the interactions from the dimension-six operators provided by the SMEFTSim package \cite{Brivio:2017btx}.
 In the case of CP-odd operators, the interference contribution is zero for parity-even observables such as \mjj{} and \mfl{}.
 However, the interference contribution produces large asymmetric effects in the parity-odd \Dphijj{} observable.
-Constraints are therefore placed on the CP-odd Wilson coefficients using the measured differential cross-section as a function of \Dphijj{}.
+Constraints are therefore placed on the CP-odd Wilson coefficients using the measured differential cross-section as a function of \Dphijj{} when the pure dimension-six contribution to the EFT is excluded.
+The constraints obtained on the dimension-six Wilson coefficients in this analysis are much weaker than those obtained measurements of diboson production~\cite{ATLAS:2019rob,ATLAS:2021kog,CMS:2020mxy, CMS:2021icx, CMS:2021cxr} and vector-boson fusion~\cite{ATLAS:2020nzk}.

 \begin{flushleft}